whitmanschorn/gipho/README.md

 ### Storage

-Data is storage in the localStorage of the browser.
-We used this in lieu of a more complex data store, but it is easy to image how the same keys used for localStorage, hashed by a user UUID, could be used to store the list of saved gifs and data for each individual gif.
+Data is storage in the `localStorage` of the browser.
+We used this in lieu of a more complex data store, but it is easy to image how the same keys used for `localStorage`, hashed by a user UUID, could be used to store the list of saved gifs and data for each individual gif.

 ### i18n